 The electricity produced by the wind farm will be distributed through the Hydro-Québec distribution network.
 In fact, Hydro-Québec Distribution will be the sole-buyer and will distribute the electricity purchased, as needed, to its clientele both in the region and across Quebec.

-What is the lifespan of the wind turbines being installed?
+What is the lifespan of the installed wind turbines?

 The wind turbines have a certified lifespan of 20 years.
 This lifespan may end up being longer, depending on the weather conditions at the site and the quality of the maintenance program.

 Is it true that after 20 years, if the contract for the sale of electricity is not renewed, the wind farm will be dismantled?

 It’s true.
-The term of the electricity purchase agreement between Mesgi’g Ugju’s’n Wind Farm and Hydro-Québec Distribution is 20 years.
+The term of the power purchase agreement between Mesgi’g Ugju’s’n Wind Farm and Hydro-Québec Distribution is 20 years.
 If the two parties do not renew the contract after 20 years, the wind farm will be dismantled, according to the rules currently in force.
 Hydro-Québec Distribution insisted that a fund be created to provide for the dismantling of the wind farm.

 Will the wind turbines affect birds?

 In Quebec, bird mortality due to wind turbines is very rare.
 During the 1980s, particularly in California, some wind farms that were poorly located and designed with trellis-style towers had a major impact on certain bird species.
 In the wake of these unfortunate experiences, further research led to a better understanding of bird behaviour so as to find better locations for wind turbines.
 Observations made following the construction of newer wind farms have shown that wind turbines now cause very few bird deaths compared to other types of infrastructure or human activity.

-Studies have also shown that, across Canada, the average mortality rate is 8.2 birds/wind turbine/year.1 In Quebec, that average is 1.6 birds/wind turbine/year.2
+Studies have also shown that, across Canada, the average mortality rate is 8.2 birds/wind turbine/year.

 Will the wind turbines be noisy?